Losant/losant-docs/docs/workflows/data/modbus-read.md

+flowclass: Edge 1.0.0
-description: Learn more about reading from Modbus in an Edge Workflow.
+description: Learn more about the Losant Modbus: Read Node.

-# Modbus Read
+# Modbus: Read